Unbroken (film): Development

 Universal Pictures purchased the rights to the book in January 2011, having already acquired the film rights to Zamperini's life story towards the end of the 1950s.
 Early drafts for the film were written by William Nicholson and Richard LaGravenese while Francis Lawrence was scheduled to direct.
 Joel and Ethan Coen were then tapped to rewrite the script after Jolie was named director.

 On September 30, 2013, Jolie was confirmed to direct the film in Australia.
 Jolie was paid a $1 million salary for directing the film.
 Walden Media was originally set as Universal's co-financier, but withdrew from the project prior to filming and were subsequently replaced by Legendary Pictures.
 The filming was based in New South Wales and Queensland, with scenes also shot in Fox Studios Australia and Village Roadshow Studios.

 Filming

 Principal photography began on October 16, 2013, in Queensland, Australia and ended on February 4, 2014, with post-production also being done in Australia.

 Some of the scenes were shot at sea in Moreton Bay on October 16, 2013.
 On December 14, four days of filming were completed in Werris Creek, New South Wales.

-The POW "Coal" scenes were all filmed at Cockatoo Island (New South Wales).
+The POW "Coal" scenes were all filmed at Cockatoo Island.

 The scene where they were captured by the Japanese destroyer was filmed in Sydney Harbour on board the MV Cape Don.